 The issue of relationality foregrounded by political ecology is obviously a stumbling block for The Last Man, for to whom or what can the only man relate?
 Indeed, the question of relationality, community, and the solitary individual cuts across Johnson’s essay on the novel, which, evoking Nietzsche’s notion of the Last Man, asks on its first page: “The human here is apparently something that says ‘we.’
 And what if men were reduced only to ‘I’?
 Would the word ‘man’ still have the same meaning if there were only one left?
 Would the end of man take place before or after the death of the last man?”
 (3).
-The connection between the “we” and the end(s) of Man comes more fully into view when we recall that Johnson’s essay on Shelley was originally given as a talk at conference organized in 1980 by Jean-Luc Nancy and Philippe Lacoue-Labarthe on the work of Derrida called “The Ends of Man,” after Derrida’s 1968 essay of that name.
-This latter essay ends with a haunting three word query putting the community of Man in question: “But who, we?”
+The connection between the “we” and the end(s) of Man comes more fully into view when we recall that Johnson’s essay on Shelley was originally given as a talk at a conference organized in 1980 by Jean-Luc Nancy and Philippe Lacoue-Labarthe on the work of Derrida called “The Ends of Man,” after Derrida’s 1968 essay of that name.
+This latter essay ends with a haunting three-word query putting the community of Man in question: “But who, we?”
 (136).
 Derrida’s question(ing) of the “we” is explicitly taken up by Black feminist theorist Sylvia Wynter in her exposure and disruption of the racialized coloniality inherent in the idea of “Man.”
 To simplify, for Wynter, the historically specific notion or genre of humanity of Western Man “over-represented” itself, conflating its ideas of Man (which in the nineteenth century takes the form of homo oeconomicus) with the proper human as such, creating a false and hierarchical “we.”
-What Wynter names “[Man’s] over-representation as if it were that of the human” necessarily involved both the “invention” and “subjugation” of racialized “Human Others” in order to “fuel” and to justify Europe’s sovereign “global conquests and expansion” (“Map for the Territory” 128-29).
+What Wynter names “[Man’s] over-representation as if it were that of the human” necessarily involved both the “invention” and “subjugation” of racialized “Human Others” in order to “fuel” and to justify Europe’s sovereign “global conquests and expansion” (“Map for the Territory” 128–29).
 The reflexive questioning of the “we,” often by putting it in scare quotes, has become a kind of theoreme or theory meme, an almost obligatory move in many strands of critical theoretical discourse.
-This is for good reason, but in addition to bracketing the “we” to draw attention to its contingent formations and naturalized exclusions, it also important to pay attention to what has been bracketed out by given notions of the “we” and of Man, in order to disclose other forms of life, relation, and collectivity that move outside and against the paradigm of Man.
+This is for good reason, but in addition to bracketing the “we” to draw attention to its contingent formations and naturalized exclusions, it is also important to pay attention to what has been bracketed out by given notions of the “we” and of Man in order to disclose other forms of life, relation, and collectivity that move outside and against the paradigm of Man.
 The last section of this essay attempts to read for and think through images of these alternative forms, these omens of an “otherwise we-ness,” in The Last Man.